-Repetition of units following the level entitlement for reassessment5
+Repetition of units following the level entitlement for reassessment4

-6.9.27 Where a student is required to repeat one or more failed units, it is assumed that since they will be re-registering, they will be repeating with attendance.
+6.9.29 Where a student is required to repeat one or more failed units, it is assumed that since they will be re-registering, they will be repeating with attendance.
 If this is not a realistic option, e.g. because the student is living overseas or engaged on work experience/placement, then the Faculty/Partner will need to ensure that arrangements are in place to provide appropriate support.
-The student should also be informed in writing of their responsibilities regarding communication with unit staff.